gpiwar/suu_spiderpool_project/README.md

 This script will execute the necessary Terraform and Ansible commands to set up the environment, deploy Kubernetes, Spiderpool, and the applications.

+### Verify Application:
+Access the Kubernetes cluster via kubectl and verify node and pod statuses.

+    kubectl get nodes
+    kubectl get pods -A

+Check that Spiderpool has correctly assigned IPs from the defined pools to the pods.